As an Amazon Associate, I earn a small commission from qualifying purchases.

 Store your roasted peanuts correctly to extend their self life.
 After roasting them, let them cool down to room temperature.
 Then, transfer them to an airtight container like a mason jar, or an airtight plastic bag.
 Store in a cool, dark place, away from sunlight.
 It’s best to label the container with the date you prepared the peanuts.

 Are peanuts gluten-free?

 Yes, peanuts are naturally gluten-free.
 They don’t contain any gluten, since they’re not made with wheat, barley, or rye.
 They’re safe for a gluten-free diet.
 If you’re purchasing packaged peanuts, make sure to double-check the packaging.

 Are peanuts healthy?

-Yes, peanuts can be a healthy addition to a healthy diet when consumed in moderation.
+Yes, peanuts can be a healthy addition to your diet when consumed in moderation.
 They provide many health benefits, such as heart health and containing many antioxidants.
 They’re a great source of protein, they’re nutrient-rich, and contain healthy fats.
 However, they’re also high in calories, so it’s important to eat them in moderation.

 What are unblanched peanuts?

 Unblanched peanuts or raw peanuts have not been blanched.
 This means they still have their red skins on them.
 The skins are thin and slightly bitter, adding a distinctive taste.
 They’re often used in recipes where the flavor of the skin is desired, or for roasting at home.
 The skin can easily be removed after roasting by kneading the peanuts with your hands and blowing away the skin.